 If you have type 1 diabetes, you may also be at an increased risk of diabetic ketoacidosis (DKA) during pregnancy.
 DKA occurs when you don’t have enough insulin for your body to use glucose to make energy, and can be dangerous for you and your baby.
 DKA can happen to anyone with type 1 diabetes, but you are more likely to develolp it if you are unwell or have severe have morning sickness.
 Speak to your diabetes team about making a 'sick day plan’, so you know what to do if you get sick when you ar pregnant.

 Your healthcare team

-You may be cared for by a team of health professionals including:
+You will be cared for by a team of health professionals which may include:

-- an obstetrician who can handle high-risk pregnancies
+- an obstetrician who has experience with diabetes or high-risk pregnancies

 - a diabetes educator to help you manage your diabetes